Fight coronavirus (COVID-19) transmission at home

 Look for products with active ingredients such as ethanol, hydrogen peroxide or quaternary ammonium.
 In the U.S., check labels for EPA registration numbers.

 Read and follow product instructions, including what precautions to take when using the product.
 Many disinfectants need to remain on surfaces for some time to be effective.
 This is called the contact time.
 Check the label for the specifics.
-Also make sure you have good airflow in the room when you're using any type of disinfectant.

-Does bleach work against COVID-19?
+Does bleach work against coronavirus on surfaces?

 Yes.
 You can make a disinfecting solution by combining 4 teaspoons (about 20 milliliters) of household bleach and 1 quart (slightly less than 1 liter) of water.
 Read and follow instructions and precautions.
 For example, wear gloves and make sure there's good airflow in the room.
 Don't mix bleach with ammonia or any other cleanser — the combination could produce toxic fumes.